 Our program is designed to prepare you to take the National Strength and Conditioning Association's (NSCA) Certified Strength and Conditioning Specialist (CSCS) exam, a nationally recognized and credible certification needed to enter the workforce.

-Students applying for graduate programs are accepted at exceptional rates in programs such as Physical Therapy, Occupational Therapy, Dietetics, Chiropractic, Strength and Conditioning, Physician Assistant, Exercise Physiology, and more.
+Students applying for graduate programs are accepted at exceptional rates in programs such as Physical Therapy, Occupational Therapy, Dietetics, Chiropractic, Strength and Conditioning, Physician Assistant, Exercise Physiology, Athletic Training and more.